ixxeL-DevOps/GitOps-apps/README.md

             └── istio-certificates
                 └── certs.yaml
 ```

+> [!WARNING]
+>
-N.B: If the structure is not respected, the behavior of ArgoCD will not be as expected.
+> N.B: If the structure is not respected, the behavior of ArgoCD will not be as expected.
 Either the application is not created, or side effects will be observed.
+>

 ## Applications